Information for Voters

 HOW CAN I VOTE IN PRIMARY ELECTIONS?

-You must be enrolled in one of the five parties recognized in New York State (i.e., Republican, Democrat, Independence, Conservative, or Working Families) and that party must be having a primary.
+You must be enrolled in one of the parties recognized in New York State (i.e. Democratic, Republican, Conservative, Working Families, Green, Libertarian, Independence, or SAM) and that party must be having a primary.

 HOW DO I INDICATE MY CHOICE OF A PARTY?